matthijsvandew/EMAworkbench/assignment_2/EPA1352-G13-A2/model/README.md

 * [components.py](components.py): Contains the model component definitions for the (main) model.
 Check the file carefully to see which components are already defined.

     In this file, you modify and add your own components.
+* [components_bridges_data_collecting.py](components_bridges_data_collecting.py): This is an extension of the `components.py` file, specifically made for running the bridge experiment.
+The only changes made in comparison with the `model.py` file are in the bridge class and the vehicle class.
+The bridge class is extended.
+Within the get_delay_time(self) function, a dictionary is added, which keeps track of the caused delay time by each bridge.
+This dictionary is added to the bridge data frame of the `model_bridges_data_collecting.py`

+* [create_input_data_n1.py](create_input_data_n1.py): read both the file `_roads.csv` and `BMMS_overview.xlsx` and merges these files in order to create the `input_data_n1.csv` file which is implemented in the model.

+  In this file, you create the dataset being used in the model.

 * [model_viz.py](model_viz.py): Sets up the visualization; uses the `SimpleCanvas` element defined.
 Calls the model.
 Run the visualization server.

     In this file, you define simple visualization.
+* [model_bridges_data_collecting.py](model_bridges_data_collecting.py): This is an extension of the `model.py` file, specifically made for running the bridge experiment.
+The only changes made in comparison with the model.py file are the construction of a data frame for the bridges in the __init__ method and a method called bridge_save_results(self) in which the model returns its data frame for the bridges.

 * [model_run.py](model_run.py): Sets up the model run (conditions).
 Calls the model.
 Run the simulation without visualization.

     In this file, you define model batch runs.
+* [model_run_bridges_data_collecting.py](model_run_bridges_data_collecting.py): This is an extension of the `model_run.py` file, specifically made or running the bridge experiment.
+The only changes made in comparison with the `model_run.py` file are that a bridge data frame is created and appended instead of a data frame for vehicles and that this experiment setup only runs one scenario (scenario 8).
+This bridge data frame is appended with the data frame that is updated every tick in the `model_bridges_data_collecting.py` file.

 * [ContinuousSpace](ContinuousSpace): The directory contains files needed to visualize Python3 Mesa models on a continuous canvas with geo-coordinates, a functionality not contained in the current Mesa package.

     Editing files in this directory is NOT recommended for our assignment.